18 Moderation

 modx = Murder,

-# exclude the mean value of the moderator
+# Exclude the mean value of the moderator

 # modx.values = "plus-minus",

-# split moderator's distribution into 3 groups
+# Divide the moderator's distribution into three groups

-# modx.values = "terciles"
+# modx.values = "terciles",

-plot.points = T, # overlay data
+plot.points = TRUE, # Overlay raw data

 jitter = 0.1,

-# other appearance option
+# Custom appearance

-y.label = "Y label",
+y.label = "Income ($)",

 colors = "blue",